 In addition to the sundry benefits, the institutional mechanisms of the state are being strengthened in favour of woman such as access to 'legal services', and appointment of women in the Judicial committee' of the local governments.
 These certainly are the positive steps but once again we do not know their effectiveness because 'expertise' in this filed is still missing.

 FES Nepal: Would you agree with this top three?

 Pramila Kumari Singh: For sure one of the major challenges in terms of gender equality is the lack of meaningful participation of women at all levels of the state.
 Another challenge is that most of the women in all sectors seldom reach to the leadership positions.
-Besides of societal norms and other mechanisms, there is also a lack of implementation.
-The laws and policies laid out in the constitution are not properly implemented.
+Besides, the laws and policies laid out in the constitution are not properly implemented.
 To sum up, until and unless women do not have opportunity to take the floor (aashan), express themselves (bhashan) and be a part of decision-making position (shashan), gender equality cannot be achieved.

 FES Nepal: In terms of way forward, what do you suggest to overcome these challenges?
 Any ideas for a magic cure?